-Covid: Boris Johnson attacks anti-vaccine 'mumbo jumbo'
+Covid: Anti-vaccine campaigns are mumbo jumbo, says PM

 Boris Johnson has accused anti-vaccine campaigners of speaking "mumbo jumbo" when it comes to coronavirus jabs.

-The prime minister said those putting out false information on social media were "totally wrong" and it was time for him "to call them out".
+The prime minister said those spreading false information on social media were "totally wrong" and it was time for him "to call them out".

-Mr Johnson stressed it was important for the UK to keep its voluntary approach to vaccination as some European countries make it mandatory.
+Some European countries are making vaccination mandatory, but Mr Johnson stressed it was important for the UK to maintain its voluntary approach.

 In the UK, 90% of over-12s have now had at least one dose of a Covid vaccine.